Alternative mode with wattmeter

 Typical circuit with wattmeter CM7646-AH

-Typical circuit with wattmeter TAC1100
+Typical circuit with TAC1100 wattmeter

 Control via Android application

-The control in this application is similar to the control in the application for communication with the inverter.
+The control in this application is similar to the control in the inverter communication application.
 Bluetooth pairing is performed in the same way.
 You can read about this in the main section.
-Now the output power of the wattmeter is set as the target value.
-A positive value means import of electricity, a negative value means export.
-The coefficient K1 sets the general speed of adjustment, the coefficient K2 - the speed of reaction to large power surges.
-There is also an output power limiter MAX Reg Value.
-The next adjustment is Reg.Inversion, it sets how the regulator should react when the target value increases - to decrease or increase the power of the ballast load.
-For the typical circuits given, inversion should be enabled.
-The Calibrate button is necessary for adjusting the system to a specific heater and a specific SSR relay.
-Calibration is mandatory, but it is enough to do it once.
+Now the target value is set to the power at the output of the wattmeter.
+A positive value means import of electricity, negative - export.
+Coefficient K1 sets the overall speed of adjustment, coefficient K2 - the speed of reaction to large power surges.
+There is also a MAX Reg Value output power limiter.
+The next adjustment is Reg.Inversion, it sets how the regulator should react when the target value increases - reduce or increase the power of the ballast load.
+For the given typical schemes, inversion must be turned on.
+The Calibrate button is necessary to adjust the system to a specific heater and a specific SSR relay.
+Calibration is required, but it only needs to be done once.
 The calibration process itself lasts about a minute.
-During this time, the device runs the load from 0 to 100% twice.
-During calibration, it is advisable to t urn off all other loads in the circuit except for the ballast load SV701.
+At this time, the device runs the load twice from 0 to 100%.
+During calibration, it is advisable to disconnect all other loads in the circuit except the ballast loadSV701.
 Or at least ensure a constant level of consumption of the remaining loads during calibration.
 The Real-Time Data section displays data received from the Wattmeter.
-This is the current power, as well as energy.
-The TAC1100 Wattmeter calculates energy export and import separately.
-The CM7646 Wattmeter sums up energy from both directions, so all of it goes to the import section.
+This is current power as well as energy.
+The TAC1100 wattmeter calculates energy export and import separately.
+The CM7646 power meter sums the energy from both directions, so it all ends up in the import section.

-As already mentioned above, in the circuit with a wattmeter, the presence of excess energy is determined by its flows.
-As a target value, it is necessary to set the power level from the network and the system will try to maintain it using feedback.
-For most applications, it is reasonable to set 20-50 W here.
-When the solar energy production by the inverter decreases, SV701 will reduce the ballast load, and when it increases, it will increase it.
-The selection of coefficients is carried out as follows - if K1 is small, then the adjustment will be slow, if it is too large, then the system may over-regulate up to self-excitation.
-Similarly with the coefficient K2.
-The default parameters are quite suitable for most systems.
+As mentioned above, in a circuit with a wattmeter, the presence of excess energy is determined by its flow.
+The target value must be set to the power level from the network and the system will try to maintain it using feedback.
+For most applications, it is reasonable to set it to 20-50W.
+When solar energy production from the inverter decreasesSV701will reduce the ballast load, and if it increases, it will increase it.
+The selection of coefficients is carried out as follows - if K1 is small, then the adjustment will occur slowly, if it is too large, then the system can be over-adjusted to the point of self-excitation.
+Similarly with the K2 coefficient.
+The default settings are fine for most systems.

 Features of the mode